-Open to Degree and CDE students; Cross listed with GEOL 096 A, AS 096 A and PHYS 096 B; Total combined enrollment = 200
+Open to Degree and CDE students Cross listed with ASTR 096, AS 096 and HUMN 096 Total combined enrollment = 240

 There will not be traditional midterms in this class.
 Instead, you will receive weekly assignments related to the weekly topic.
-These assignments will vary in their format: while some will consists in online quizzes, other will be blogs discussion, summaries of reading, etc.
+These assignments will vary in their format: while some will consists in online quizzes, other will be discussion boards, summaries of reading, etc.

 to on Monday, Wednesday and Friday